How to Ace Your Global Politics IA

 Other things to remember:

 - You must do more than just interviews.
 This is an experiential learning opportunity, and interviewing people relevant to your issue only addresses part of this.
-Successful IA’s do more than just interview, they take part in an engagement.
+Successful IAs do more than just interview—they involve actual participation in a political engagement.
 Begin working on this in plenty of time.
 Organizations and individuals can be busy.
 Sometimes they can be difficult to get hold of.
 Getting started allows you to work on a plan B if your initial ideas do not come to fruition.
-As this blog was written during the midst of the Covid pandemic, this will potentially limit some of the engagements you can do.
-So plan, as you may need to be creative with your engagement.

 - Make sure you are using reputable sources during your IA.
 What does this mean?
-It means you are referring to articles, books, documentaries, reports.
-They come from universities, NGOs, IGOs and news organizations.
+It means you are referring to articles, books, documentaries, reports from universities, NGOs, IGOs and news organizations.
 They are staffed with professionals who have the academic and field experience to know what they are talking about.

 - Enjoy the experience!
-Remember that this is your opportunity to learn about global politics outside of the confines of the classroom, or virtual classes.
+Remember that this is your opportunity to learn about global politics outside of the confines of the classroom.

 How do I Structure my IA?